sproaty/whyteboard/README.txt

 ***

 Run whyteboard.py or gui.py to launch the application, no installation needed!
 If nothing happens, try launching one of the scripts from the console:

 $ python whyteboard.py

-see what error occurred and let me know at, <sproaty -at- gmail -dot- com>, or report a bug at Lunchpad at the link below
+see what error occurred and let me know at, <sproaty@gmail.com>, or report a bug at Lunchpad at the link below

 ---- KNOWN BUGS ----